 Why does it happen?
-Well it's simple, as oil warms up, oil flows faster into your heater, so if you walk away from it, your heater can get out of control very quickly.
-Because you can't see the increase of fuel entering the fire.
-This took us a few years to work out that the only way around this common problem with waste oil heating, was to use a timer and a pump to control that oil flow, and now it does.
+Well it's simple, as oil warms up, oil flows faster into your heater, so if you walk away from it, your heater can get out of control very quickly because you can't see the increase of fuel entering the fire.
+This took us a few years to work that out.

 There are a few rules regarding burning oil.

 #2 Needle valves, brass wheel water valves don't control oil flow.
-No tap we have tried works all taps will flow faster when the oil temperature increase.
+No tap we have tried works all taps will flow faster when the oil temperature increases.

-This tends to occurs more with the older drip type heaters than the fan forced heaters, however oil is oil and it can be tricky stuff to control.
+This tends to occurs more with the older drip type heaters than the fan forced heaters, however oil is oil and as it heats up and cools can be tricky stuff to control.